DigitalPasts/DigitalPasts.github.io/docs/projects.md

 <a href="https://github.com/niekveldhuis" target="_blank">Niek Veldhuis</a> (UC Berkely, Dept. of Middle Eastern Languages and Cultures).

 ## Past Projects

+### Machine Translation of Akkadian

+Language is one of the biggest barriers between human cultures.
+But today, this barrier is getting smaller and smaller - no need to say more than "google translate" on that front.
+But what about low-resource languages, and ancient languages?
+We are currently developing a machine translation model for translating Akkadian into English.
+Most people have experienced by now that machine translation is far from perfect, even between modern languages.
+Nevertheless, it is still able to give a general understanding of a text at hand.
+Therefore, having such a tool at your fingertips will make instantly accessible millennia of cultural heritage and history.

+Collaborators: Prof.
+<a href="https://scholar.google.com/citations?user=xCYHonIAAAAJ&hl=en" target="_blank">Jonathan Berant</a> (Tel Aviv University, The Blavatnik School of Computer Science), Dr
+<a href="https://scholar.google.co.il/citations?user=PZVd2h8AAAAJ&hl=en" target="_blank">Omer Levy</a> (Tel Aviv University, The Blavatnik School of Computer Science).

 ### Stroke Recognition for Cuneiform